isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 ### (c) Pre-Departure COVID-19 Test

-<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year are not required to undergo a pre-departure COVID-19 test.</i></p>
+<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in this calendar year are not required to undergo a pre-departure COVID-19 test.</i></p>

 #### 1. Are travellers under the VTL (Air) required to take any pre-departure COVID-19 tests?

-All travellers, except those aged 2 and below in the calendar year, must undergo a COVID-19 polymerase chain reaction (PCR) test or Antigen Rapid Test (ART) within 2 days before departure for Singapore.
+All travellers, except those aged 2 and below in this calendar year, must undergo a COVID-19 polymerase chain reaction (PCR) test or Antigen Rapid Test (ART) within 2 days before departure for Singapore.

 If the pre-departure test is taken on 1 November 2021, it will be valid for departures up to 3 November 2021, 2359 hours